 - details of parent’s mental health, substance misuse, disability or history of domestic violence

 - details of people posing a risk to them.

-For guidelines and resources on information sharing go to the Department of Children and Families website.
+For guidelines and resources on information sharing go to the Territory Families website.

 To find out more about information sharing call 1800 288 424.